Academic Program

 The Middle School English and World Literature curriculum emphasizes that imagination, empathy, creativity, and curiosity are nourished through the study of literature.

-The curriculum fosters the growth of skills in both close reading and clear writing through focused study of a variety of literary forms, such as the novel, short stories, epic, drama, and poetry.
+writing through focused study of a variety of literary forms, such as the novel, short stories, epic, drama and poetry.
 Students learn to identify themes and to research background material relevant to what they read, informing their greater understanding of the world.
 They also learn the elements of powerful, accurate writing.
 With foundational and calibrated lessons in grammar and vocabulary, and through imitative and creative writing projects, students learn that writing is a process of discovery, a means of communication and a creative art.

 Middle School English and World Literature Curriculum